Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Marcus Smart included, will be in action at 7:30 PM on Friday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Marcus Smart and his Boston Celtics teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-If you'd like to place a wager on Smart's props, we dive into his available ones, providing some stats and trends, below.
+In this article we will dive into Smart's prop bets, using stats to help you make good predictions.

 Marcus Smart Prop Bets vs. the 76ers